 - There are three options to choose on the form:

-- Hybrid students - those attending buildings two days per week will receive two of their lunchs in the building, so these bags include 3 lunches and 5 breakfasts.
+- In-person students - those attending buildings four days per week will receive four of their lunches in the building, so these bags include 1 lunch and 5 breakfasts.

 - Full Virtual students - those continuing in a virtual model will receive all five days of breakfasts and lunches in one bag

 - Non-UPSD students - this option is for students that live in the district, but do not attend UPSD either in-person or virtually.
 This program is open to all school-aged students who reside within district boundaries.

 - All pickups include 5 days of breakfast items, as breakfast will NOT be offered in the buildings

 - Basic/preliminary menus for in-person lunches can be found on the Food Service webpage.